dylanmm/LISB/README.md

 [PRINT [+ 1 [3]]]
 [PRINT [3]]
 [PRINT 7]
 ```
+In this integer language what does PRINT return?
+It returns 1 on successful completion.
+Other predefined functions that do something and just return 1 are: `SET`, `IF`, and `DEF`.

+### Predefined functions
 | **Function** |  **Example** |  **return** | extra |
 | ------------ |:-----------------|:-----------:| :-------------------------------: |
 | +  | [+ 1 2] | 3 | |